-The game doesn’t have a lot of backstory; you’re just a recent graduate from the Famous Adventurer’s Correspondence School, recently arrived to the valley and town of Spielburg, who are in dire need of a hero.
+The game doesn’t have a lot of backstory: you’re just a recent graduate from the Famous Adventurer’s Correspondence School, recently arrived to the valley and town of Spielburg, who are in dire need of a hero.

 The Fighter is an expert in combat and the most direct in his approach towards the puzzles and quests.
-The Magic User cast spells which you’ll have to look for, learn and use to solve the puzzles and the Thief has to use his abilities to solve said puzzles.
+The Magic User cast spells which you’ll have to look for, learn and use them to solve the puzzles and the Thief has to use his abilities to solve said puzzles.
 Take a locked door for example: the Fighter would simply smash the door open while the Magic User would cast a spell to open the door and the Thief would simply pick the door’s lock.
-Because of the latter, the Thief class is my personal favorite due to its gameplay being closer to a traditional graphic adventure.
+Because of the latter, the Thief class is my personal favourite due to its gameplay being closer to a traditional graphic adventure.

 Also you can’t just sleep anywhere.
-There are a few safe spots to do it, like the inn or the castle stable for beginners, although there are also a few safe spots in the surrounding forest for you to find.
+There are a few safe spots to do it, like the inn or the castle stable for beginners, although there are also a few other safe spots in the surrounding forest for you to find.

 You begin your game in the town of Spielburg, but shortly after, you need to explore the entire valley.
 The map is somewhat reminiscent of the one found in King’s Quest I (with the exception that it doesn’t revolve around itself) and you are free to travel anywhere inside said valley.
 This gives the game a non-linear aspect also reminiscent of King’s Quest I.

-But my favorite part of the game is the NPCs, which are all well written and fleshed out.
+But my favorite part of the game are the NPCs, which are all well written and fleshed out.
 It’s impossible to hate them.
 Almost all the characters and by extend, the fantasy elements themselves, are based in Germanic folklore.

-And while the Thief might be the hardest character to play in a graphic adventure perspective, the Magic User is the one that, for me, has the most grinding, due to the fact that you not only have to grind all the necessary stats linked to spell casting, but also have to repeatedly cast all the spells in order to increase the proficiency of each individual spell.
+And while the Thief might be the hardest character to play in a graphic adventure perspective, the Magic User is the one that, for me, has the most grinding, due to the fact that you not only have to grind all the necessary stats linked to spell casting, but you also have to repeatedly cast all the spells in order to increase the proficiency of each individual spell.

 Then in 1992, to coincide with the rest of the VGA remakes Sierra was making, the Coles decided to remake Quest for Glory I using the SCI 1.1 engine, with VGA 256-color graphics and a point-and-click mouse interface.